digidigital/OCRthyPDF-Essentials/README.md

 Info about subprocesses like OCRmyPDF, Splitter, Ghostscript, etc. is displayed in the console tab.
 Set 'Loglevel' to DEBUG and 'Limit console ...' to 'no' for detailed information.

-Still no clue what went wrong?
+:pushpin: Still no clue what went wrong?
 Report an issue [here](https://github.com/digidigital/OCRthyPDF-Essentials/issues).

 # How To Use It
 ![OCRthyPDF GUI Options-Tab](https://raw.githubusercontent.com/digidigital/OCRthyPDF-Essentials/main/screenshots/1.png)

 First you need to select a single PDF **or** a folder containing PDF files that should be processed by OCRmyPDF's character recognition.
 Then you specify a folder where the new PDFs will be saved.
 If no output folder is selected, the input folder ist set as output folder as well.

-The switches in the "Options"-Tab represent the values as described in [OCRmyPDF's cookbook](https://ocrmypdf.readthedocs.io/en/v12.3.3/cookbook.html) and work exactly the same.
-Not all combinations make sense or are allowed.
-OCRthyPDF does not stop you from setting such combinations.
-In most cases the OCR will simply refuse to start or stop with an error message.
-Please check the "Console"-Tab for detailed information on what went wrong.
-If you leave the postfix field empty and the output is written in the input folder you will overwrite your source file!:facepalm:
+The switches in the "Options" tab correspond to the values described in the [OCRmyPDF's cookbook](https://ocrmypdf.readthedocs.io/en/v12.3.3/cookbook.html) and work exactly the same way.
+Not all combinations are useful or allowed.
+OCRthyPDF does not prevent you from setting such combinations.
+In most cases, OCR will simply refuse to start or abort with an error message.
+See the Console tab for detailed information about what went wrong.

+:pushpin: Caution: If you leave the postfix field blank and the output is written to the input folder, you will overwrite your source file! :facepalm:

 Start the OCR with the "Start OCR" button.
 You can press the "Stop OCR" button to stop all running OCR jobs.